 - 1 onion, diced

-- 2 tsp garlic powder (or 2 garlic cloves, minced)
+- 2 teaspoons garlic powder (or 2 garlic cloves, minced)

-- 2 TB flour Use AP gluten-free flour if needed
+- 2 tablespoons flour Use AP gluten-free flour if needed

 - 2 cups liquid (zucchini juices plus rice water) See Recipe Notes